Tzaturyan/Probability-theory-and-mathematical-statistics/README.md

 Run a hypothesis test.
 It is claimed that the bearing balls made by an automatic machine have an average diameter of 17 mm.
 Using a one-sided criterion with α = 0.05, test this hypothesis if in a sample of n = 100 balls the average diameter turned out to be 17.5 mm, and the variance is known and equal to 4 sq. mm.
 Run a hypothesis test.
 The seller claims that the average weight of a pack of cookies is 200 g.
 A sample of 10 packs was extracted from the batch.
 The weight of each pack is:
 202, 203, 199, 197, 195, 201, 200, 204, 194, 190.
 It is known that their weights are distributed normally.
 Is the seller's statement true, given that the confidence probability is 99%?
 (Conduct a two-way test.)
+# Lesson 6.
+The relationship of quantities.
+Parametric and nonparametric correlation indicators.
+Correlation analysis.
+The values of the bank borrowers' wages (zp) and the values of their behavioral credit scoring (ks) are given: zp = [35, 45, 190, 200, 40, 70, 54, 150, 120, 110],
+ks = [401, 574, 874, 919, 459, 739, 653, 902, 746, 832].
+Find the covariance of these two quantities using elementary actions, and then using the cov function from numpy The resulting values must be equal.
+Find the Pearson correlation coefficient using covariance and standard deviations of the two features, and then using functions from the numpy and pandas libraries.
+The IQ values of a sample of students studying at local technical universities were measured:
+131, 125, 115, 122, 131, 115, 107, 99, 125, 111.
+It is known that IQ is normally distributed in the general population.
+Find the confidence interval for the mathematical expectation with a reliability of 0.95.
+It is known that the growth of football players in the national team is distributed normally with the variance of the general population equal to 25 sq.cm.
+The sample size is 27, the sample average is 174.2.
+Find the confidence interval for the mathematical expectation with a reliability of 0.95.